 Why are members leaving?
 It is vital to understand your member retention and to regularly collect member and staff feedback to highlight reasons as to why they are not renewing.
-You should also think more broadly about retention such that you are measuring where members purchase products and services but then do not go on to repeat purchase.
-Pro-8 can help you by identifying members who buy products and services but do not repeat buy.
+You should also think more broadly about retention so you are measuring where members purchase products and services but then do not go on to repeat purchase.
+ProConnect can help you by identifying members who buy products and services but do not repeat buy.

 8. Fully responsive access

 Members should be able to access personalised website content and their online membership account how, when and where they want.
 Your website should work effectively work on PCs, Macs, Tablets and mobiles to enable your members to engage on a number of different platforms.
 Performance testing is also vital, particularly stress testing your website to see if it can cope with peaks in demand such as student registrations and renewals.